Discounts on Flood Insurance

 CRS communities use these forms to certify compliance with pertinent environmental and historic preservation requirements, needed to obtain CRS credit for certain activities.

-View the list of participating Community Rating System communities.
-These communities became eligible on April 1, 2021.
+View the Community Rating System eligible communities, effective October 1, 2023.

 Future Participating Communities

-How are Flood Insurance Premium Discounts for CRS Communities Calculated?
+Discounts on Flood Insurance Premiums for CRS Communities

-Flood insurance premium rates in Community Rating System communities are discounted in increments of 5%.
+Flood insurance premium discounts in CRS communities range from 5% to 45% and are discounted in increments of 5%.
 A Class 10 community is not participating in the CRS and receives no discount.
-A Class 9 community receives a 5% discount for all policies in its Special Flood Hazard Areas, a Class 8 community receives a 10% discount, all the way to a Class 1 community, which receives a 45% premium discount.
+A Class 9 community receives a 5% discount for all policies, a Class 8 community receives a 10% discount, all the way to a Class 1 community, which receives a 45% premium discount.

-Classifications are based on 19 creditable activities, organized in four categories:
+Classifications are based on the community’s CRS credit points obtained in 19 creditable activities.
+The CRS activities are organized in four categories:

 - Public Information